 The Escarpment Tour is the longer, 2 hour loop that carries on past the waterfall to climb to the top of the ridge, offering breathtaking views of the Nottawasaga Valley and the Georgian Bay.

-The Waterfall Trail & Cider Sipping Tour on Saturdays offers an immersive guided tour of the fall escarpment and a cold, local Duntroon Cyder at a picturesque spot.
-This tour can be one to two hours long and takes you on a new section of the Bruce Trail!
+The Waterfall Trail & Cider Sipping Tour offers an immersive guided tour of the fall escarpment and a cold, local Duntroon Cyder at a picturesque spot.
+This tour is about 1 hour long and includes exploring a hollow where the headwaters of the Batteaux River start.

 All tours offer an immersive exploration of: